MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/personalize-deal-manager.md

 ---
 title: "Personalize deal manager workspace - Sales Enterprise | MicrosoftDocs"
-description: "As a seller, personalize the grid and apply filters to suit your needs.
-You can then save your changes as a new view that you can switch to quickly." ms.date: 06/30/2021 ms.topic: article
+description: "As a seller, personalize the grid and apply filters to suit your needs." ms.date: 06/30/2021 ms.topic: article
 author: lavanyakr01